 The custodians are here to help maintain the building.
-The custodian assigned to Thomas Jefferson Middle School at this time is Mr. Moses.
+The custodian assigned to Thomas Jefferson Middle School is Mr. Moses.

 Birthday Celebrations

 Students in grades five (5) through eight (8) are not permitted to have cakes, cookies, donuts, soda, special lunches, etc. in school, on their birthdays, or on their friends' birthdays.